backdrop-contrib/content_moderation/README.md

 Install the module and enable it according to Backdrop standards.

+If the site previously used Drupal 7 and Workbench Moderation module installation will attempt to fetch the configuration from Workbench Moderation.

 After installation, enable moderation on a content type by visiting its configuration page:

     Admin > Structure > Content Types > [edit Article]

 In the tab block at the bottom of the form, select the "Publishing options" tab.
-In this tab under "Default Options", Workbench Moderation has added a checkbox, "Enable moderation of revisions".
+In this tab under "Default Options", Content Moderation has added a checkbox, "Enable moderation of revisions".
 To enable moderation on this node type, check the boxes labeled "create new revision" (required) and "enable moderation of revisions", and then save the node type.

 ## Requirements

-Workbench Moderation may be used independently of other modules in the Workbench suite, including the "Workbench" module.
-Unlike the "Workbench" module, Workbench Moderation does not depend on Views.
-However, Workbench Moderation does have Views integration, and it provides two useful views ("My Drafts" and "Needs Review") that appear in the Workbench.
-If you wish to use Workbench Moderation without Workbench, you may override or clone these views and place them where your users can find them.
+Content Moderation does not depend on Views.
+However, Content Moderation does have Views integration, and it provides two useful views ("My Drafts" and "Needs Review").

-Using the "Workbench" module with Workbench Moderation enables the display of moderation status information and a mini moderation form on node viewing pages.

 ## Configuration

-Workbench Moderation's configuration section is located at:
+Content Moderation's configuration section is located at:

-    Admin > Configuration > Workbench > Workbench Moderation
+    Admin > Configuration > Content Moderation > Content Moderation

 This administration section provides tabs to configure states, transitions, and to check whether your permissions are configured to enable full use of